-Often, painful or uncomfortable mental and physical symptoms i.e., dysfunctional relationships, bodily discomfort with no medical explanation, addictions, eating disorders, depression, and anxiety are caused by unrecognized or disregarded emotions.
+Often, painful or uncomfortable mental and physical symptoms (i.e., dysfunctional relationships, bodily discomfort with no medical explanation, addictions, eating disorders, depression, and anxiety) are caused by unrecognized or disregarded emotions.
 Pulling back the curtain on old wounds, traumas or compartmentalized mind-sets often reveals realizations, relief, self-knowledge, acceptance, and increased inner strength.
 These changes can include finding your personal vision, gaining awareness about unhealthy patterns and unsatisfying relationships, and seeking a deeper and more authentic relationship with yourself.

-Analysis of dreams often awakens artistic expression, heightens an understanding of one’s relationships to others and one’s self through a dream image that is symbolic of the symptom or issue.
+Dream analysis often awakens artistic expression, heightens an understanding of one’s relationships to others and one’s self through a dream image that is symbolic of the symptom or issue.
 The symbolic nature of dreams makes them difficult to understand so they are often dismissed or forgotten shortly after we awake.
 However, once captured, studied and interpreted, dreams can provide an invaluable opportunity for personal development, reduction of painful symptoms and psychological growth.
 Jung's collaborator, Marie-Louise von Franz stated that, "Dreams originate from Nature itself.
 They have a superior intelligence in them and a guiding cleverness which leads us.
 They show us where we are wrong, warn us about danger, hint at the deeper meaning of our life, and convey to us illuminating insights."